jgoldfar/jgoldfar.github.io/content/blog/0605-python-flask-crud-application.md

 ## Prepare Your Environment

 To start your prototype, you start by preparing an environment in which the application will run.
-Using a [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended to allow independent projects isolated dependencies; you can do this using a nice tool like [Poetry](https://python-poetry.org/docs/basic-usage/) or manually.
+Using a [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended to allow independent projects isolated dependencies; you can do this using a nice tool like [Poetry](https://python-poetry.org/docs/basic-usage/) or as we do here, manually manage the environment.
 I always encourage reviewing the manual and documentation; with open-source tools, we have the implementation available to answer concrete questions as well!

 First, let's check that pip is available: